 The Medical Clinic at Pistere is at the heart of what Soaring is doing in Haiti.
 Located in the rural environs of Cap Haitien, the clinic staff of a Doctor, Administrator, Lab Technician and Pharmacy Coordinator, continue to serve patients four days a week in a community where cows and goats roam freely, no electric power or indoor plumbing exists, and you still sometimes see older people riding donkeys.
 These critical medical services are now expanding toward an even greater emphasis on women and their children and families.
-Our newest staff member ~ a nurse ~ is conducting training of local midwives, providing prenatal care, and delivering family planning services.
-And as we continue to conduct meetings, discussions, and conference calls with the Building Goodness Foundation, we move forward toward our dream of a Women's Health & Birthing Clinic where we will continue to do even more to help ensure healthy births, assist women with their health needs, and strive to improve the maternal and infant mortality rates in the nation with the worst record in the western hemisphere.
+Our nurse midwife is conducting training of traditional birthing attendants, providing prenatal and postpartum care, and delivering family planning services.
+We are in the process of establishing a cervical cancer screening and treatment program, as well.
+As we continue to conduct meetings, discussions, and conference calls with Building Goodness Foundation, we move forward toward our dream of a Women's Health & Birthing Clinic where we will continue to do even more to help ensure healthy births, assist women with their health needs, and strive to improve the maternal and infant mortality rates in the nation with the worst record in the western hemisphere.

 A partnership between Soaring Unlimited and Michigan State University started in February of 2012.
 The vision for this partnership was created by Soaring Unlimited Executive Director, Dorothy Frederickson and MSU Associate Dean, Dr. William Cunningham.
 The objective for Soaring was to improve the health care services at its medical clinic in the rural village of Pister with expertise provided by MSU doctors and medical students.
 MSU in turn would gain an established and credible partner providing medical services where their students could experience a third world country learning opportunity that fit the mission of the MSU Institute of Global Health where Dr. Cunningham serves as its Director.